 A natural, closed-mouth smile is fine.
 Avoid showing teeth or having a completely blank expression — both can lead to rejection.

 Yes.
-Upload your phone photo to mynaphoto.jp and the AI will automatically remove the background, resize it, and check it against ICAO standards.
+Upload your phone photo to mynaphoto.jp and our system will automatically remove the background, resize it, and verify ICAO compliance.

 No problem. mynaphoto.jp automatically removes your background and replaces it with a regulation-compliant white background.